 What is the Meaning of Onomatopoeia?

 Onomatopoeia is the naming of a sound by trying to imitate it, as in "meow" (The cat meowed) or "quack" (The duck only uttered a muffled quack.)
-For more on onomatopoeia, read John Whitman's article on Japanese onomatopoeia, "Chit-Chat Among Japanese Farm Animals".
+For more on onomatopoeia, read out Good Word article.

 Back to English Grammar & Style